AmandaMcClintock/OverwatchHeros/README.md

 # OverwatchHeroes

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.3.
+I is a test project to help me learn Angular 4.
+Characters used are from Overwatch.

 ## Development server